Learn / Case Studies / Razorpay

 Razorpay has a small Product Design team of 12 people (soon to be 15), and they needed a set of feedback and behavioral analytics tools that was easy to adopt.
 They tried the free version of Hotjar and found it to be simple and intuitive, so they switched to the paid version.

-When Razorpay redesigned the dashboard for their users, they started small, releasing it to only 10% of their users and asking them to rate their experience on a scale of 1-10 (using Hotjar Polls).
+When Razorpay redesigned the dashboard for their users, they started small, releasing it to only 10% of their users and asking them to rate their experience on a scale of 1-10 (using Hotjar Surveys).
 If users picked a low score, Saurabh also gave them the opportunity to explain their rating through open-ended feedback questions.

 The ratings weren’t great at first, but the team incorporated the feedback with each iteration, and they eventually raised their average rating from 6.2 to 8.7.